 Simple Integration into the Q-SYS Ecosystem: Add Dante™ network audio to your Q-SYS system without network I/O cards or additional hardware.
 Dante integrates into the Q-SYS AV&C Ecosystem workflow, offering device discovery, synchronization, control and management for Dante audio within the Q-SYS network, alongside native Q-LAN and AES67 and other edge networks like AVB and CobraNet.

 Software-based Upgrades and Scalability: The Q-SYS Ecosystem will enable networked Dante integration with a simple software update.
-All new Q-SYS Core 110f processors will include 8 x 8 Dante network audio channels at no extra cost, with additional tiered licensing options for higher Dante channel counts.
 This will reduce the need for I/O hardware customization and allow integrators to keep costs down, particularly when upgrading or expanding existing systems.

-SYSTEM REQUIREMENTS: In order to deploy Software-based Dante, your Q-SYS designs must be installed with Q-SYS Designer Software v8.3.1 or higher.
+SYSTEM REQUIREMENTS: In order to deploy Software-based Dante on a Core 110f, your Q-SYS designs must be installed with Q-SYS Designer Software v8.3.1 or higher.
 For all other compatible Cores, your Q-SYS designs must be installed with Q-SYS Designer Software v9.0 or higher.